Who are we?

 Classes are held at the Raritan Valley Community College (RVCC) Hunterdon Hall which is located off Route 28 in North Branch, NJ.
 Follow signs to Parking Lot 6 or 7.
 Click here for directions.

-Note for the Fall Semester of the 2020-2021 school year, we are holding classes & events by Zoom.
-Spring Semester status will be determined once we have more information on campus re-opening plans from RVCC.
+Note for the 2020-2021 school year, we are holding classes & events by Zoom.
+2021 Fall Semester status will be determined once we have more information on campus re-opening plans from RVCC.

 What do you do with the community?

 Each year, students, teachers and parents are involved in many community events, such as the Somerset County 4-H Fair.
 The school also hosts a Chinese New Year celebration which includes community leaders and participates in fairs and competitions sponsored by ANJCS and CACA.